• Skip to primary navigation

 The caps are easy to remove and the markers have both a broad chisel and fine bullet nib.
 The bullet nib is not the finest on this list, but it is decent enough to add a good amount of detail to your artwork.

-The Ohuhu markers look and feel great in the hand.
+The markers have a really nice feel in your hand; not too fat or thin – just perfect!
 They do not look or feel cheap, which is important to point out when we are reviewing them since they are so inexpensive.
 In fact, these markers are very impressive.
+The ink flow is consistent throughout the entire pen – no skips or blotches here!

 The odor of these markers is more prominent than some of the other alternatives listed above, but it is tolerable.